Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-0/scopes/haptic-feedback.md

 }
 ```

-Style of impact occurred haptic event:
+The available styles for the impact haptic event are:

-- `light`, indicates a collision between small or lightweight UI objects,
+- `light`: indicates a collision between small or lightweight UI objects.
-- `medium`, indicates a collision between medium-sized or medium-weight UI objects,
+- `medium`: indicates a collision between medium-sized or medium-weight UI objects.
-- `heavy`, indicates a collision between large or heavyweight UI objects,
+- `heavy`: indicates a collision between large or heavyweight UI objects.
-- `rigid`, indicates a collision between hard or inflexible UI objects,
+- `rigid`: indicates a collision between hard or inflexible UI objects.
-- `soft`, indicates a collision between soft or flexible UI objects.
+- `soft`: indicates a collision between soft or flexible UI objects.

-## `notificationOccurred`
+## Notification Occurred

-A method tells that a task or action has succeeded, failed, or produced a warning.
-The Telegram
+`notificationOccurred` is the method that signals a task or action has succeeded, failed, or
-app may play the appropriate haptics based on type value passed.
+triggered a warning.
+The Telegram app may play the appropriate haptic feedback based on the type
+value passed.

 ```ts
 import { notificationOccurred } from '@telegram-apps/sdk';